bikeshgyawali/Chess-Project/docs/dev_log.md

 I am a bit worried on how I would handle the other pieces, but that is a problem for the future me.

 The validation functions use a lot of if statements, but I see no way around this.
 A necessary evil.
 I also found a bug before a commit where I used "return False" instead of "continue".
 This just returned false in my loop before looking at all my cases so continue is the best tool for that case.

+Date : Dec 31 2025

+Today I used an AI assistant to help implement and refine move validation and to integrate legality checks into the board move routine.
+The changes touched the validator file (added robust rules for Rook, Bishop, Queen, and Pawn) and board file (move dispatch now consults the validator before updating the grid).
+I treated the AI as a coding collaborator: I reviewed every suggestion, adapted logic to the project's data structures, and verified behavior with the existing game loop and simple sanity checks.

+What I did personally:
+- Designed the validation approach and decided when path-blocking and capture logic were required.
+- Reviewed and edited suggested code snippets to match the project's conventions and Piece objects.
+- Ran syntax checks and performed manual move trials via main to confirm legal moves are accepted and illegal moves rejected.